 Dailyn Rodriguez was born in the Washington Heights neighborhood of New York City to Cuban parents.
 She likes to say that she grew up a lot like Meadow Soprano - going to private school in New Jersey, while her father ran an illegal underground gambling syndicate in the city.
 Her high school drama teacher introduced her to the theater and encouraged her to write plays as a means to express herself and explore her unconventional upbringing.
 This led to Samuel French publishing her high school one-act plays in a collection entitled, Throwing off the Covers.

 She attended New York University’s Tisch School of the Arts where she earned a BFA in Dramatic Writing and received the John Golden Award in Playwriting.
-After graduation, she participated in the Walt Disney Studios Writing Fellowship.
-Since then, she’s written on George Lopez, Ugly Betty, Cane, 90210, Lie to Me, and The Night Shift.
-She’s been nominated for two Alma Awards and received a Writers Guild Award for writing for an Outstanding New Series (Ugly Betty).
-Dailyn’s currently an Executive Producer and Co-Showrunner on Queen of the South.
+In 2001 she participated in The Walt Disney Studios Writing Fellowship.
+Some of her TV writing credits include: George Lopez, Ugly Betty, Cane, Lie to Me, The Glades, The Night Shift.
+She has been nominated for two Alma Awards and received a Writer’s Guild Award for Outstanding New Series (Ugly Betty).
+She is currently the Executive Producer and Co-Showrunner of Queen of the South.
 Dailyn lives in Los Angeles with her artist husband and two of the cutest dogs on the world.